 When in this particular state, you might even find that they are a lot less enthusiastic in catching their food when it’s placed in the tank unless the food that’s being fed to them is an easy catch.
 Feeder insects like crickets will be too much work for them and even though they might grab a few, you might find that there will be a lot left that they won’t even touch because of their lack of energy.

 In that case, you’ll want to feed them something that they can catch more easily so that you can ensure that they’re not dropping too much weight.
-What I recommend for that is Dubia Roaches, which you can get here on Amazon, and the occasional wax worm and silkworm which also can be found there as well.
+What I recommend for that is Dubia Roaches, and the occasional wax worm and silkworm.

 For their calcium, you’ll want to make sure there is a full container of it in their tank at all times and without the D3.
 I say that because it can be very hard to try and get your leopard gecko to eat during brumation, and therefore, be a little tempting to put D3 in their calcium dish out of disparity.
 But, by doing this, you can actually harm them more than you think.
 So, instead of taking a risk, it’s better to introduce new foods that they’re not used to instead so that maybe they will be more inclined to eat and get their proper amount of D3 through feeding.